Dwyane Wade: 2001–02 season

-Wade led the Marquette Golden Eagles in scoring with 17.8 points (ppg) and led Conference USA in both steals per game with 2.47 and 2-point field goals made with 205; he averaged 6.6 rebounds and 3.4 assists.
+Wade led the Marquette Golden Eagles in scoring with 17.8 points (ppg) and led Conference USA in both steals per game with 2.47 and two-point field goals made with 205; he averaged 6.6 rebounds and 3.4 assists.
 Marquette finished with a 26–7 record, their best since the 1993–94 season.

 2002–03 season

 Wade again led the school in scoring with 21.5 points and the Golden Eagles finished with a 27–6 record.
 Three days after JoLinda was released from prison, she saw Wade play basketball for the first time in five years as Marquette upset the Cincinnati Bearcats, 70–61, to capture the Conference USA title on March 8, 2003.
 He helped bring the Golden Eagles to the Final Four for the first time since their 1977 national championship season.
 Wade was subsequently named to the All-America First Team by the Associated Press (AP), making him the first basketball player from Marquette to receive the distinction since 1978.

 Wade's performance during the Midwest Regional final drew national attention.
 Against a top-seeded Kentucky team, he delivered 29 points, 11 rebounds, and 11 assists, including a memorable breakaway dunk, as Marquette upset the Wildcats, 83–69, and advanced to the Final Four for the first time since 1977.
 Wade's triple double was the fourth ever recorded in NCAA tournament history.
-The Golden Eagles finished their season as No.6 in the AP Poll, Marquette's highest ranking since 1976–77.
+The Golden Eagles finished their season as No. 6 in the AP Poll, Marquette's highest ranking since 1976–77.
 Wade was named the MVP of the Midwest Regional.
 His performance earned him a high NBA draft projection.
 As a result, Wade skipped his senior year to enter the 2003 NBA draft.

-Marquette retired his jersey on February 3, 2007.
+Marquette retired Wade's No. 3 jersey on February 3, 2007.
 It ordinarily requires student-athletes to have graduated for jersey retirement, but made an exception for Wade.